-As shown by the solid yellow line in Figure 1, contributions are projected by MPS, in the most recent valuation, to rise from \$65.3 million in 2011 to \$68.7 million (adjusted for inflation) by 2020.
-The bump depicted for 2012 reflects a one-time extra contribution of \$31.6 million for pre-funding, well in excess of the \$3.2 million required under MPS's policy of pre-funding an amount equal to 5 percent of claims.40 Thus, aside from that bump, the valuation report projects essentially flat pay-go expenditures.
-These projections reflect the board-approved future changes, under Act 10.
-The anticipated costs without the plan changes are also depicted in Figure 1, with the dashed line.
-This projection is drawn from the prior valuation (with a one-year extrapolation from that report's 2019 horizon to 2020).
-The difference between the two trajectories, pre- and post-Act 10, is quite substantial.
+As shown by the solid blue line in Figure 1, contributions are projected by MPS, in the most recent valuation, to rise from \$65.3 million in 2011 to \$68.7 million (adjusted for inflation) by 2020.
+The bump depicted for 2012 reflects a one-time extra contribution of \$31.6 million for pre-funding, well in excess of the \$3.2 million required under MPS's policy of pre-funding an amount equal to 5 percent of claims.
+Thus, aside from that bump, the valuation report projects essentially flat pay-go expenditures.
+These billion, but only \$33.1 billion was held in assets, a funding ratio of 5 percent ("The Widening Gap Update").
+In many states such plans are provided, if at all, at the district level (as with MPS), rather than the state level.
+Plans also vary widely in the degree to which they are employer-subsidized (see Robert L. Clark, "Retiree Health Plans for Public School Teachers after GASB 43 and 45," Education Finance and Policy, Fall 2010).